 Inspect tires regularly for signs of wear or damage.
 Also inspect the spare tire.
-For more information on tire inspection, see When It Is Time for New Tires on page 5-73.
+For more information on tire inspection, see When It Is Time for New Tires on page 6-78.

 Tires should be rotated every 5,000 to 8,000 miles (8 000 to 13 000 km).
-See Scheduled Maintenance on page 6-4.
+See Scheduled Maintenance on page 7-3.

 The purpose of a regular tire rotation is to achieve a uniform wear for all tires on the vehicle.
 This will ensure that the vehicle continues to perform most like it did when the tires were new.
+The first rotation is the most important.
+See Scheduled Maintenance on page 7-3.

 Any time you notice unusual wear, rotate the tires as soon as possible and check wheel alignment.
 Also check for damaged tires or wheels.
-See When It Is Time for New Tires on page 5-73 and Wheel Replacement on page 5-78.
+See When It Is Time for New Tires on page 6-78 and Wheel Replacement on page 6-82.